kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 #### Alpha (v1.38)

-- Feature gate `DaemonSetGracefulNodeShutdown` (name provisional), default off.
+- Feature gate `DaemonSetGracefulNodeShutdown`, default off.
 - Kubelet writer, DaemonSet reader, and Node Lifecycle Controller clearing implemented behind the gate.
 - Unit and integration coverage with the gate on and off.